isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 3. I am a Singapore-based Singapore Citizen/Singapore Permanent Resident holding a Malaysia Work Pass.
 Am I eligible for a PCA pass to return to Malaysia for business/work?

 Yes, you are eligible to work in Malaysia under the PCA scheme.
 However, you are required to apply for entry approval, i.e. MyTravelPass, with the Malaysian authorities.
-You can reach out to the <a href="https://www.kln.gov.my/">Malaysian Ministry of Foreign Affairs</a>, Malaysian Immigration Department <a href="https://www.imi.gov.my/">here</a> or the Malaysian High Commission in Singapore <a href="https://www.kln.gov.my/web/sgp_singapore">here</a> for advice.
+You can reach out to the <a href="https://www.kln.gov.my/" target="_blank">Malaysian Ministry of Foreign Affairs</a>, <a href="https://www.imi.gov.my/" target="_blank">Malaysian Immigration Department</a> or the <a href="https://www.kln.gov.my/web/sgp_singapore" target="_blank">Malaysian High Commission in Singapore</a> for advice.

 #### 4. I am a Malaysian citizen and a Singapore PR.
 I am currently working in Singapore but I wish to return to Malaysia.
 Do I need to apply for a PCA pass to do so?